 field of thistles

 Thistle: The young stalks can be boiled and eaten.
-Root can be eaten raw or cooked.
+Thistle root can be eaten raw or cooked.

 narrow leaf plantain